grafana/dataplane/docs/contract/logs.md

 - **ID field** - _optional_
   - The first string field with the name `id` is the id field.
   - Unique identifier of the log line
-- **Attributes field** - _optional_
+- **Labels field** - _optional_
-  - The first string field with the name `attributes` is the attributes field.
+  - The first field with the name `labels` is the labels field.
-  - Other systems may refer to this with other names, for example Loki calls these "labels"
-  - This field represent additional attributes of the log line.
+  - This field represents additional information about the log line.
   - Field type must be json raw message type.
 Example value: `{}`, `{"hello":"world", "foo": 123.45, "bar" :["yellow","red"], "baz" : { "name": "alice" }}`
-    - Should not be empty string.
     - Value should be represented with `Record<string,any>` type in javascript.

-Any other field is ignored.
+Any other field is ignored by logs visualisation.

 ### Example